Sofrito

 Sofrito (/es/), sofregit (/ca/), soffritto (/it/), sofrit (/fr/), refogado (/pt/) or sueztitze (/eu/) typically consists of aromatic ingredients cut into small pieces and sautéed or braised in cooking oil for a long period of time over a low heat, then used as a foundation for a variety of dishes.
 It is a basic preparation in Mediterranean and Latin American cooking.

-In modern Spanish cuisine, sofrito consists of garlic, onion and peppers cooked in olive oil, and optionally tomatoes or carrots.
-This is known as refogado, sufrito, or sometimes as estrugido in Portuguese-speaking nations, where only garlic, onions, and olive oil are considered essential, tomato and bay laurel leaves being the other most common ingredients.
-In Italian cuisine, chopped onions, carrots and celery is battuto, and then, slowly cooked in olive oil, becomes soffritto.
-It may also contain garlic, shallot, or leek.

 The word sofrito derives from the Spanish verb sofreír, meaning 'to stir-fry'.

 Mediterranean

 The earliest mentioned recipe of sofrito, from around the middle of the 14th century, was made with only onion and oil.

+In modern Spanish cuisine, sofrito consists of garlic, onion, and peppers cooked in olive oil, and optionally tomatoes or carrots.
+This is known as refogado, sufrito, or sometimes as estrugido in Portuguese-speaking nations, where only garlic, onions, and olive oil are considered essential, tomato and bay laurel leaves being the other most common ingredients.

-In Italian cuisine, chopped onions, carrots and celery is battuto, and then, slowly cooked in olive oil, it becomes soffritto.
+In Italian cuisine, chopped onions, carrots, and celery is battuto, and then, slowly cooked in olive oil, it becomes soffritto.
 It may also contain garlic, shallot, or leek.

 In Greek cuisine, sofrito is a dish that is found almost exclusively in Corfu.
 It is served less commonly in other regions of Greece and is often referred to as 'Corfu sofrito' outside of Corfu.
-It is made with veal or beef, slowly cooked with garlic, wine, herbs, sugar and wine vinegar to produce an umami sauce with softened meat.
+It is made with veal or beef, slowly cooked with garlic, wine, herbs, sugar, and vinegar to produce an umami sauce with softened meat.
 It is usually served with rice and potatoes.